 You’ve probably always thought that camping is a great way to have an eco friendly holiday.
 You’re right, it is.
 For starters your carbon footprint is reduced dramatically without the air travel.
 But why not go one step further and make your camping experience as eco friendly as possible.
-Here’s a few tips on how:
+Here’s a few tips on how to go eco friendly camping:

 1. Stay local